It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 What differentiates a Golden Visa from other immigration programs is that it essentially removes all the ‘extra’ requirements.

-If you’ve ever looked at the immigration requirements for a lot of these wealthier English-speaking countries, they can be pretty darn strict.
+If you’ve ever looked at the immigration requirements for a lot of these wealthier English-speaking countries, they can be very strict.

 It removes much of the headache and, in most cases, it removes the language requirement too.